fbpx

 3. Celestial Star lavender

-Celestial Star Lavender is a taller variety of English Lavender with white flowers.
-This variety is perfect in the garden and as a hedging lavender, and can also be used for scented crafts like potpourri.
+Celestial Star lavender is a taller variety of English lavender with white flowers.
+This variety is perfect in the garden and as a hedging lavender and can also be used for scented crafts like potpourri.
 This variety was discovered in New Zealand by Virginia McNaughton.

-Celestial Star Lavender (Lavandula angustifoliaCelestial Star’) is a medium-tall lavender.
+Celestial Star lavender (Lavandula angustifoliaCelestial Star’) is a medium-tall lavender.
 Plants typically grow to about 28″ tall (70 cm).
-Celestial Star Lavender is hardy in Zones 5-9.
+Celestial Star lavender is hardy in Zones 5-9.

 4. Van Gogh lavender

-Van Gogh Lavender is a specialty type of Spanish Lavender with elegant green-white petals at the top of flower spikes with light blue-violet flowers.
+Van Gogh lavender is a specialty type of Spanish Lavender with elegant green-white petals at the top of flower spikes with light blue-violet flowers.
 This variety can be used for low hedges or on its own as a feature ornamental.
-Van Gogh Lavender is another introduction from New Zealand in the 1990s.
+Van Gogh lavender is another introduction from New Zealand in the 1990s.

-Van Gogh Lavender (Lavandula stoechas ‘Van Gogh’) is a medium-sized lavender.
+Van Gogh lavender (Lavandula stoechas ‘Van Gogh’) is a medium-sized lavender.
 Plants grow to 24″-28″ tall (60-70 cm).
-Van Gogh Lavender is hardy in Zones 8-9.
+This cultivar is hardy in Zones 8-9.

 5. Crystal Lights lavender

-Crystal Lights Lavender is a compact white lavender variety.
+Crystal Lights lavender is a compact white lavender variety.
 This type has a rounded small habit with dense green foliage.
 Crystal Lights is perfect for growing in a pot or for low lavender hedges or garden edging.
 This variety was bred by Virginia McNaughton in the 1980s (New Zealand).

 English lavender alba